p2panda/handbook/rfc/0001-schema/0001-schema.md

 #### Examples

 Example to create a slothmail message.
+Here, the message is created using an older version of the schema than that of the last example.

 ```yaml
 kind: create